Burning Hearts

-Burning Hearts (Ti mangio il cuore, meaning "I'll eat your heart") is a 2022 Italian drama film written and directed by Pippo Mezzapesa.
+Burning Hearts (Ti mangio il cuore) is a 2022 Italian drama film written and directed by Pippo Mezzapesa.
 The film premiered at the Horizons section of the 79th edition of the Venice Film Festival.
-It is based on a non-fiction book by Carlo Bonini and Giuliano Foschini and inspired by the true story of Rosa Di Fiore, the first pentita of the Gargano Mafia.
+It is based on a non-fiction book by Carlo Bonini and Giuliano Foschini and inspired by the true story of Rosa Di Fiore, the first pentita (informant) of the Gargano Mafia.
 It marked the acting debut of singer Elodie.